 This item is an important one for any trip and should most definitely be on any Costa Rica packing list.
 No one enjoys running out of battery, and besides missing out on some of the most beautiful Caribbean coast photo ops on the continent, being phone-less can be a safety hazard.

 My number one choice for a power bank is definitely the Anker PowerCore 13000.
-I have used one of these for years, and it is seriously impressive.
+I have used one of these for years, which is seriously impressive.
 I’ve gone days without charging it and have still been able to get more than a few full recharges.

-It seems to charge phones even faster than a traditional wall outlet, and it doesn’t stop at phones – my GoPro and Kindle have been refueled in a jiffy by this lifesaver as well!
+It seems to charge phones even faster than a traditional wall outlet, and it doesn’t stop at phones – my GoPro and Kindle have also been refueled in a jiffy by this lifesaver!

-Hopefully, it doesn’t rain on your trip to Costa Rica, but it certainly might, especially if you are visiting between May and December.
-It’s easy to prevent getting caught in the rain by coming prepared with an umbrella that’s easy to travel with.
+Hopefully, it doesn’t rain on your trip to Costa Rica, but it certainly might, especially if you visit between May and December.
+It’s easy to prevent getting caught in the rain by coming prepared with an easy umbrella to travel with.